 - Book an Eye Test

-One of the easiest ways to improve your vision is to visit an optician.
+One of the easiest ways to improve your vision is to visit an optician – you can easily find near you with a quick web search for opticians Formby (albeit, local!).
 They can accurately assess your eyesight with a series of tests, but worryingly, many people have missed eye appointments that would identify problems with vision or eye health.
 This means that thousands of people could be experiencing underlying conditions that may affect their health and eyesight.

 Only an optician’s evaluation will determine if glasses or contact lenses could enhance your vision and identify any potential health concerns relating to your eyes.
 Even if you’ve never needed glasses before or have a minor prescription, book a routine eye exam for some peace of mind.

 - Find a Pair of Glasses You Like Wearing

 If you need glasses to see clearly, it’s important to wear them as required.
 Your vision won’t suffer if you keep your glasses prescription up to date, but you can put unnecessary strain on your eyes if you don’t wear your glasses when you should.
 This is why finding a pair of glasses you like wearing is essential, but picking a pair of glasses can be a challenge.

 There’s a lot to consider before making a glasses purchase, including your face shape, stylistic preferences and your budget.
 The best way to find the perfect pair is by trying on lots of different styles to see what suits your face, instead of relying on guesswork alone.
 Using the latest virtual reality technology, you can try on designer glasses in the comfort of your home — or wherever you happen to be in the world — making it easier than ever to find glasses you’ll love wearing.

 It’s easier said than done, but limiting your screen time is one of the best ways to improve your eye health.
 Working from home has had an adverse effect on overall eye health.
 Limiting screen time outside of work is greatly beneficial to your well-being, not just your eyesight.